dnssharath23-cpu/FPGA-Based-Sine-Wave-Generation/README.md

 # ⏱️ FPGA Clock and Frequency Relationship

-The Arty A7-35T provides a 100 MHz system clock for the design.
+The Artix A7-35T provides a 100 MHz system clock for the design.

 Therefore: